Creating an Emergency Fund

-Many financial advisors would recommend saving three to nine months of your living expenses.
+Many financial professionals would recommend saving three to nine months of your living expenses.
 You can see how much to set aside for emergencies by the financial calculator below (please click the "down" arrow and select the applicable calculator).
 It’s also recommended that you keep the money in an easy-to-access, liquid account.
 A savings account or a Money Market works for this, but keep in mind you could be limited on the number of withdrawals you are allowed to make each month.¹ Kiplinger’s Personal Finance magazine recognizes that amassing six months of living expenses in an emergency fund is easier said than done, so the magazine provides seven practical ways to start building an emergency fund now.

 How much should I set aside for emergencies?